-Safety Planning is a “harm reduction” strategy that empowers victims to consider their safety whether or not they are still in the abusive relationship, or are thinking about leaving.
+Safety planning is a “harm reduction” strategy that empowers victims to consider their safety whether or not they are still in the abusive relationship or are thinking about leaving.
 This enables a victim to think about possibilities for staying safe on a daily basis.
-Each person should develop a safety plan that is tailored to an individual’s situation.
+Each person should develop a safety plan that is tailored to their unique situation.
 Use the following information as a guide.

 Safety At Home